 Like other types of fine jewelry, Tiffany & Co. sterling silver jewelry will tarnish like other sterling silver brands.
 There’s nothing special about the material used, and the uniqueness extends only to the beautiful designs that they use.

-Therefore, if you are a Tiffany & Co. sterling silver owner, you must educate yourself on how to clean silver at home, to maintain the high-quality look that we so love from this brand.
+Therefore, if you are a Tiffany & Co. sterling silver owner, you can use must educate yourself on how to clean silver at home, to maintain the high-quality look that we so love from this brand.

-3 Methods on How to clean Sterling Silver Jewelry?
+3 Methods on How to Clean Sterling Silver Jewelry?

 Like other precious metals, sterling silver does not directly react with most fluids.
 So why should we still maintain distance from chemicals and saltwater, particularly?
 When we keep sterling silver dry, we delay the corrosion or tarnishing of the metal.